 The three leads of the transistor explained above needs to be assigned with specified inputs and outputs for making it work for a particular application which obviously is for switching a parameter.

 The leads need to be assigned with the following input and output parameters:

-An NPN transistor will always need a negative supply to be connected at its emitter lead for functioning while for a PNP, a positive supply line.
+An NPN transistor will always need a negative supply as the reference, connected at its emitter lead for proper functioning, while for a PNP, it will be the positive supply line for its emitter.

 The base of a transistor is the trigger terminal which is required to be applied with a small voltage level so the current through the load can pass through, across to the emitter line making the circuit complete and operating the load.

 The removal of the trigger supply to the base immediately switches OFF the load or simply the current across the collector and the emitter terminals.

 These are medium type of power transistors used for applications which require switching of powerful relatively powerful loads lie transformers, lamps etc. and for driving TO-3 devices, typical egs are BD139, BD140, BD135 etc.

 Identifying BJT pinouts

 The pinout are identified in the following manner: